About the Australian Government Help to Buy Scheme

 - the amount paid will always be based on the value of the property at the time of making the payment.

-By understanding these obligations, Rob knows what he needs to repay regularly to his lender, and how his long-term path to full home ownership works under the Help to Buy Scheme.
+By understanding these obligations, Rob knows what he needs to repay regularly to his lender, and how his long-term path to full home ownership works under the Australian Government Help to Buy Scheme.

 Eligibility

-Home buyers will need to meet the eligibility criteria to qualify for Help to Buy.
+Home buyers need to meet eligibility criteria to qualify for Help to Buy.
 These include:

 - minimum age – must be at least 18 years old